Candelaria Molfese

-María Candelaria "Cande" Molfese (born 3 January 1991) is an Argentine actress, singer and television host who gained global fame for her role in the Disney Channel Latin America television series Violetta.
+María Candelaria "Cande" Molfese (born 3 January 1991) is an Argentine actress, vlogger, singer and television host who gained global fame for her role in the Disney Channel Latin America television series, Violetta.

 Early life

 Molfese was born and raised in Buenos Aires and is the youngest child of five daughters.
-Her parents are divorced.
-Her father later remarried and resides in Mexico City, where she often visits and regards as her second home.
+Her parents divorced when she was 12 years old.
+Her father later remarried and resides in Mexico City with her stepmother.
+She often visits Mexico City and regards as her second home.

+She graduated high school from Colegio Nuestra Señora de la Misericordia in Buenos Aires, where she was responsible for creating harmony parts for the school's Catholic mass choir.
+As a young child, she expressed an interest in acting and art.
+Her mother allowed her to take dance and acting lessons when she was growing up.
+Despite her mother supporting her artistic endeavours, she was not allowed to attend castings nor pursue an acting career until she was a legal adult.
+Because of this, Molfese revealed that her childhood was normal and she has maintained friendships into adulthood with several childhood classmates.

+One of her older sisters, Constanza, served as her manager when she was later hired as a professional actress.
+After graduating from high school, she studied musical comedy.

 Acting career

 In 2010, Molfese had a role in the Argentine children's musical, Juntas y Revueltas.
 Performances were held in Buenos Aires.

-She discovered information about auditions for the Argentine Disney tween musical television series Violetta via a website.
+She discovered information about auditions for the Argentine Disney tween musical television series, Violetta via the Argentine casting website, Alternativa Teatral in 2010.
+She lacked any professional acting credits, headshots, or a professional resume prior to her audition for Violetta.
+Instead, her older sister took two photographs of her and invented a resume of acting credits for Molfese to present at her audition.
+She credits the famous telenovelas produced by Cris Morena, as having a major influence on her decision to pursue an acting career.

 Following a successful casting process, she was confirmed in late 2011 as a cast member for Violetta, which was co-produced by Disney Channel Latin America and the Argentine production company, Pol-ka.
 Filming for season one began in September 2011 in Buenos Aires.
 The series premiered on 12 May 2012 and aired globally in markets for three seasons.
 She also participated as a vocalist on the show's albums and as a performer in the two international concert tours: "Violetta en vivo" and "Violetta Live 2015 International Tour", held during breaks from filming the series.
 Molfese concluded filming the last season of Violetta during the final months of 2014 where production was held in Buenos Aires and Sevilla, Spain.